Refref18/CMPE591_HOMEWORK3/README.md

 ## Visualizing the reults

 - You can visualize what model learned by running `trained.py` it shows what best model learned on gymnasium environment.
+- You can visualize succesfull and failed examples in `videos` folder.